archywillhe/0a-Jekyll/_posts/2015-06-08-jekyll-in-3min.md

     Keep in mind GitHub Pages&trade; supports only Jekyll 2.4.0 as of June 2015.
 To have a local environment for making GitHub Pages&trade; supporting Jekyll website, you are advised to [install Jekyll via The GitHub Pages&trade; Gem](https://github.com/github/pages-gem) (instead of installing Jekyll separately by yourself).
 [The GitHub Pages&trade; Gem also includes Jekyll-coffeescript, Jekyll-sass-converter, Liquid, etc](https://pages.github.com/versions.json).
 That is to say, GitHub Pages&trade; will generate a site for you with these components.

     To sum up, GitHub Pages&trade; does not execute server-side code.
 It helps you generate static website (using Jekyll) if you give it the source code.
-That is as much as it does, aside from also hosting the static website for you and giving you a super cool github.io subdomain.
+That is as much as it does, aside from also hosting the static website for you and giving you a super cool github.io subdomain. <a href="https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/">(you can still use your own domain if you want)</a>

-    >But if you've got <a href="http://0a.io/">an even cooler domain</a>, you can always <a href="https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages/">choose to use it instead</a>.

     <p class="text-center"> ● ● ● </p>